Breisgauleiter/syntopia/ROADMAP.md

 6) Community connections flow validation — NEW
 - Send a connection request, confirm it appears as pending, and simulate accept/decline
 - Acceptance: Request/accept/decline reflected in `/connections` and feed where applicable
+- Acceptance: Request/accept/decline reflected in `/connections` and feed where applicable; DTO exposes `fromUserId` and `toUserId`

 ---